Whatever happened to Cubs fan Steve Bartman?

 "Somebody had some idea about a Broadway play, which I thought at first was a joke," said Murtha, a sports agent and former prosecutor.

-"Is this Spring time for Hitler or what?"
+"Is this Springtime for Hitler or what?"

 Murtha said Bartman is single.
-He won't say whether Bartman has been back to Wrigley in the last 13 years.
+He won't say whether Bartman has been back to Wrigley in the past 13 years.

-"He is classy and has risen above this," said Murtha.
+"He is classy and has risen above this," Murtha said.
 "The character that he has and the kind of person that he is reflects well on him."